nix-community/pip2nix/HACKING.md

 To run tests while in the development environment run `py.test`.
 It will search for all tests under current directory.
 To test all supported platforms, run `nix-build ./release.nix` - this is actually what CI does.

+# Changing the dependencies

+When changing setup.py you should also run pip2nix to regenerate python-packages.nix.
+I you don't have a working copy around, run `./bootstrap.sh` from top level directory.
+The script will install pip2nix with pip into a virtualenv, and use that to generate python-packages.nix.